IlliaChalyk/IlliaChalyk/README.md

 **Reach me at [LinkedIn](https://www.linkedin.com/in/illia-chalyk/) 💬**

 #
-**Random fact**: CAPTCHA stands for the Completely Automated Public Turing test to tell Computers and Humans Apart 🤯
+ 🤯 **Random fact:** CAPTCHA stands for the Completely Automated Public Turing test to tell Computers and Humans Apart